 States’ minimum wage requirements vary, but federal law dictates that if you operate in a state that uses the Federal Labor Standards Act (FLSA) federal minimum wage, your employees have to earn enough in tips to make up the difference between the state’s minimum wage and the FLSA minimum.
 For example:

-In Arkansas, minimum wage is $9.25 an hour.
+In Arkansas, the minimum wage is $10.00 an hour.
 State law dictates that an employee who receives tips must be paid at least $2.63 per hour worked.
-If the employee doesn’t make at least $6.62 an hour in tips, you’re responsible for making up the difference.
-However, you can take a tip credit (more on that later).
+If the employee doesn’t make at least $7.37 an hour in tips, you’re responsible for making up the difference.

 A handful of states require employers to pay their tipped employees the full state minimum wage before tips.